Solar flare: Soft X-ray

-The strength of an event within a class is noted by a numerical suffix ranging from 1 up to, but excluding, 10, which is also the factor for that event within the class.
+The strength of an event within a class is noted by a numerical suffix ranging from 1 to 9.
 Hence, an X2 flare is twice the strength of an X1 flare, an X3 flare is three times as powerful as an X1.
 M-class flares are a tenth the size of X-class flares with the same numeric suffix.
 An X2 is four times more powerful than an M5 flare.
 X-class flares with a peak flux that exceeds 10^{−3} W/m^{2} may be noted with a numerical suffix equal to or greater than 10.

-This system was originally devised in 1970 and included only the letters C, M, and X. These letters were chosen to avoid confusion with other optical classification systems.
+This system was originally devised in 1970 by Baker and included only the letters C, M, and X. and included only the letters C, M, and X. These letters were chosen to avoid confusion with other optical classification systems.
 The A and B classes were added in the 1990s as instruments became more sensitive to weaker flares.
 Around the same time, the backronym moderate for M-class flares and extreme for X-class flares began to be used.

 Importance

 An earlier classification system, sometimes referred to as the flare importance, was based on H-alpha spectral observations.
 The scheme uses both the intensity and emitting surface.
 The classification in intensity is qualitative, referring to the flares as: faint (f), normal (n), or brilliant (b).
-The emitting surface is measured in terms of millionths of the hemisphere and is described below.
-(The total hemisphere area A_{H} = 15.5 × 10^{12} km^{2}.)
+The emitting surface is measured in terms of millionths of the hemisphere and is described below (the total hemisphere area A_{H} = 15.5 × 10^{12} km^{2}).